Apparently, that is the mantra of the International Olympic Committee as well.

 TV fame.

-There you have the complete list of sport and pseudo-sport for the London Olympics.
-Lest we forget, Golf is set to debut in Rio in four years and softball and baseball have been relegated to the non-accepted category of Olympic sports.
-If you miss the balls and strikes just remember you can always tune in a watch the canoe / kayak events to get your sport fix for the day or get the MLB channel on cable.
+There you have the complete list of sport and pseudo-sports for the London Olympics.
+Lest we forget, Golf is set to debut in Rio in four years, and softball and baseball have been relegated to the non-accepted category of Olympic venues.
+If you miss the balls and strikes just remember you can always tune in a watch the MLB channel on cable.

 No comments: